Have you ever missed a flight?

 What are the rules un these situations?

-Here again it’s important to know, what kind of connecting flight was it?
+Again, what kind of connecting flight is it?

 If it’s an airline-protected transfer, your destionation is your last destination or the destionation of your last flight.
 And you should be looking at how much later did you reach it.
 If you reach your destination more than 3 hours late, and if it’s your airline’s fault, then you’ll be entitled to compensation.

 If you miss one flight, your airline puts you on another flight for free.
 What matters is only how much later you reach your final destination indicated on your flight reservation -- this is your destination.

 If it’s a self transfer, you have several destinations.
 You have several separate flights, each with its own destination.
 If any of these flights is 3+ hours late or cancelled less than 2 weeks before the departure, then you’ll be entitled to flight compensation for that flight.

 In both situations, don’t forget to make a claim.